 For students who have yet to apply to or accept a law school, you might want to give this book a read before making any final decisions!

-For any remaining questions, here are the answers to frequently asked questions about which books to read before law school.
+For any remaining questions, here are the answers to frequently asked questions about recommended reading before law school.

 Aspiring lawyers should read books written by law professors or students about how to be successful in law school.
 Additionally, they should read books on how to increase their happiness and decrease their stress during law school.